On Santa and the Noble Lie

 Therefore consider the legend of Santa.
 It’s a lie, all right; a known falsehood told to the young by their parents, their peers, shopkeepers, radio, TV, the Internet, NORAD… even the President of the United States is in on the conspiracy!
 Stated baldly like that, it sounds weird; but that’s the plain truth.
 And the purpose of this elaborate prank?
 To collapse!
 Eventually, inevitably, the child discovers that there is no Santa Claus; so you shouldn’t believe just anything you hear!
 Santa, in the very act of vanishing, leaves behind a lasting gift: sales resistance.

 Santa Claus is a failed myth, deliberately told by unbelieving adults to their credulous children as an initiation into skepticism.
-His liberating miracle is that he does not exist.
+His liberating revelation is that he does not exist.
 Santa is to the gods as a vaccine is to disease; a failure coopted into a warning.
 Santa is a paradoxical saint of a doubt-based culture.

 I say this as an outsider to the Santa cult; for I do not participate in the rites of shopping.
 However, I did initiate my daughter into skepticism via the Tooth Fairy; an equally noble lie.